-If there is a wooden backboard then this is a obvious signal of a very old fuse box.
+If there is a wooden backboard then this is an obvious signal of a very old fuse box.
 These were actually first fitted in the 1950s and 60s and some were still being fitted in the early 1980s.
-Until January 2016 new fuse boards had plastic outer casings however since that date new installations must be fitted with metal backed casings.
+Until January 2016 new fuse boards had plastic outer casings however since that date, new installations must be fitted with metal-backed casings.
 This was the result of it being discovered that many house fires were caused by loose wires, inside the plastic fuse box, overheating and catching fire.
 Metal casing has been found to be much better at containing fires.

 2. The fuse box does not have RCDs

 An RCD (residual current device) is a sensitive and crucial device.
 Its purpose is to switch off the electricity supply if it detects any leaking current.
 By doing this it helps prevent dangerous electric shocks and electrical fires.
 You can tell if your fuse box has RCDs fitted by looking for a ‘Test’ or ‘T’ switch located on the fuse box.
 This ‘Test’ function is needed to ensure that the RCDs fitted to your fuse box are working correctly.

 3. You are making alterations to the electrics in your home